 Note that since this is only inserting one value and the database already guarantees atomicity for a single insert, the statement is not wrapped into a transaction, one of the nice performance benefits that we will get for free just updating to EF Core 7.

-Now, add few posts:
+Now, add a few posts:

 blog.Posts.Add(Post.Create("First post", "EF Core is awesome"));